Online Exam Writing

 Frequently Asked Questions

-Do I need to complete all of the “trial” examinations?
+Do I need to complete the “trial” examination?

 Evacuation Process: What happens if I get an evacuation notice during my exam or before I start my exam?